 5:30 pm – We help you plan an epic post-elopement dinner (maybe you’d enjoy Moab Food Truck Park and inviting some friends or family to join you?).
 You have your first dance under the twinkle lights of a food truck park as we play your favorite song from a speaker.
 You cut your wedding cake on a bistro table or enjoy your favorite dessert from a local shop.
 It’s thoughtful.
 It’s perfectly you.

 8 pm – It’s not an Arches National Park elopement without the epic star photos!
-We head to your GLAMPING tent at Under Canvas Moab and capture the gorgeous night sky and stargaze as you enjoy the bliss of being married!!
+We head to your GLAMPING tent at Under Canvas Moab and capture the gorgeous night sky and stargaze as you enjoy the bliss of newlyweds!!

 arches national park elopement vendors: